Introduction to ACME

 - When finished you will see:

 - Done!
-After installation, and when the device is connected, it will be visible in ACME's DAQ Configuration
+The device will now be visible in ACME's DAQ Configuration editor whenever it is connected

 ACME Installation